This page was printed on:

 Travel for vacation

-- Ask your center for a travel packet.
+- Ask your hospital for a travel packet.
 It contains information about your child for emergency responders and hospital staff.

-- Ask transplant team members to help you locate the nearest transplant treatment centers in your travel area.
+- Ask transplant team members to help you locate the nearest transplant treatment hospitals in your travel area.